 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Liver surgery.
-Close-up of a piece of cut liver tissue about to be removed (resectioned) during liver surgery.
+Close-up of a piece of liver tissue being removed (resectioned) during liver surgery.
 This surgery is being carried out on a 55-year-old man who had obstructive jaundice and a suspected liver malignancy.
 Activated thrombin was used on the cut surface of the liver to obtain haemostasis (stemming of bleeding).
-The device used for the resectioning was a cavitron ultrasonic surgical aspirator (CUSA), which uses ultrasound technology to allow dissection with minimal blood loss.
+The device used (lower left) for the resectioning was a cavitron ultrasonic surgical aspirator (CUSA), which uses ultrasound technology to allow dissection with minimal blood loss.
 Subsequent histological inspection showed chronic inflammation only, with no malignancy.

 Model release available.
 Property release not required.